-An employee who feels he/she has been subject to unfair discrimination can raise the issue informally with his/her manager, or formally under the school's Harassment and Bullying Procedure.
+An employee who feels that they have been subject to unfair discrimination can raise the issue informally with his/her manager, or formally under the school's Harassment and Bullying Procedure.

 Employees who are alleged to have committed an act of unfair discrimination may be liable to disciplinary action in accordance with the school's Disciplinary Procedure.